JohnWhy/DnD-Discord-Bot/README.md

 Follow this link: https://discordapp.com/oauth2/authorize?client_id=481910793697493011&scope=bot

-You can try the bot out in this discord: https://discord.gg/XhtCeH9
+You can try the bot / get support for it in this discord: https://discord.gg/XhtCeH9

 ## Usage
 - !createcharacter [name] -- gets you started on the character creation